georgeonalo/multi-region-deployment-in-aws-with-aws-global-accelerator/README.md

-# multi region deployment with aws global accelerator
+# Multi region deployment with aws global accelerator

 To implement a multi region deployment, otherwise known as blue/green deployment across different AWS Regions, use [Global Accelerator traffic dials to dial](https://docs.aws.amazon.com/global-accelerator/latest/dg/about-endpoint-groups-traffic-dial.html) up or down traffic to a specific AWS Region.
 For each AWS Region (or endpoint group), we set a traffic dial to control the percentage of traffic that is directed to that Region.